Policy Number: 811

 “Minor” – For the purpose of this policy, a minor is an individual under the age of eighteen (18) who is not enrolled or accepted to enroll in a degree program at Rice.

-“University Programs or Activities Involving Minors” or “Program” - As used in this policy, this term means programs and activities with participants who are minors offered or authorized by Rice University (regardless of the number of minors involved), held in campus facilities or off-campus, or involving Rice University students, faculty or staff.
+“University Programs or Activities Involving Minors” or “Program” - As used in this policy, this term means programs and activities with participants who are minors that are offered, authorized, or sponsored by Rice University (regardless of the number of minors involved), held in campus facilities, off-campus, virtually, or involving Rice University students, faculty or staff.
 These include organized group campus tours, admissions activities, student club or association sponsored programs, athletic programs, music programs, summer school courses for high school students, youth camps held at Rice by Rice athletic coaches, recreation center summer activity programs, non-degree academic programs, internships at Rice, independent study or research, and community outreach programs whether conducted by Rice University, a faculty member, or by student groups or clubs.
 University Programs or Activities Involving Minors include off campus activities sponsored by Rice organizations, faculty members or student clubs, but do not include sporting events, theater presentations or other public events where the individuals attending are not supervised by the employees, students or volunteers of the University.
-The term includes informal arrangements in which a minor is involved in a recurring interaction on campus with the Rice student, faculty or staff.
-The term does not generally apply to events or functions were a minor is under the supervision of their own parent or guardian (e.g., sporting events or concerts).
+The term includes informal arrangements in which a minor is involved in a recurring interaction on campus with the Rice student, faculty or staff, as well as programs that involve minors who are under the supervision of their teachers/chaperones who are in attendance for the length of the program.
+The term does not generally apply to events or functions where a minor is under the supervision of their own parent or guardian (e.g., sporting events or concerts).

-“Authorized Adult” - As used in this policy, this term means individuals (usually aged eighteen (18) or older, though they may be younger if a Rice student), whether paid or unpaid by Rice, who interact with, supervise or chaperone minors in University Programs or Activities Involving Minors and are Rice University faculty, staff, volunteers, undergraduate and graduate students, interns or independent contractors; and who have completed a background check and been authorized by Risk Management to participate in Programs.
+“Authorized Adult” - As used in this policy, this term means individuals (usually aged eighteen (18) or older, though they may be younger if a Rice student), whether paid or unpaid by Rice, who interact with, supervise or chaperone minors in University Programs or Activities Involving Minors and are Rice University faculty, staff, volunteers, undergraduate and graduate students, interns or independent contractors; who have completed a background check and child protection training and been authorized by the Office of Ethics, Compliance and Enterprise Risk to participate in a Program.

 IV.
 Elaboration of Policy

-A university employee, student, department, office, club, organization or visitor offering or organizing a Program must devise procedures and requirements that are prudent and appropriate for the activity, taking into account the presence of minors.
+A university employee, student, department, office, club, organization, independent contractor, or visitor offering or organizing a Program must devise procedures and requirements that are prudent and appropriate for the activity, taking into account the presence of minors.
 These procedures and requirements must comply with the following sections.

-All Programs must register at least 30 days in advance of program start with Rice’s Risk Management Office, and provide details about the program, including the number of minors participating, number of Authorized Adults supervising, nature of the supervision being provided and the duration and location of the program.
+All Programs must register at least 30 days in advance of the program start date with Rice’s Office of Ethics, Compliance and Enterprise Risk, and provide details about the program, including the number of minors participating, number of Authorized Adults supervising, nature of the supervision being provided and the duration and location of the program.

 B. Meet Programmatic Requirements

-Risk Management establishes and maintains guidelines for expectations of programs involving minors including: supervision, emergency planning, logistics, and other basic safety information.
-These can be found on the Risk Management website, and are attached as an appendix to this policy (this appendix may be periodically updated by Risk Management, as needed).
+The Office of Ethics, Compliance and Enterprise Risk establishes and maintains guidelines for expectations of programs involving minors including: supervision, emergency planning, logistics, and other basic safety information.
+These can be found on the Youth Protection website, and are attached as an appendix to this policy (this appendix may be periodically updated by the Office of Ethics, Compliance and Enterprise Risk, as needed).

 C. Background Checks

-Any adult participating in a Program who has direct contact or will be in a private or secluded area with minors must have a current background check (within the last three years) on file with Risk Management before participating in activities with minors.
+Any adult participating in a Program who has direct contact or will be in a private or secluded area with minors must have a current background check (within the last three years) on file with the Office of Ethics, Compliance and Enterprise Risk before participating in activities with minors.
 If a criminal background check or other credible information source reveals adverse information, the individual will not be an Authorized Adult, and the activity sponsor will be notified that the individual will not be allowed to participate in the program.

-Authorized Adults must disclose in writing and as soon as possible any arrests or criminal convictions that are subsequent to their last background check by Risk Management and involve minors, sex crimes, domestic violence, or felonies.
+Authorized Adults must disclose in writing and as soon as possible any arrests or criminal convictions that are subsequent to their last background check by the Office of Ethics, Compliance and Enterprise Risk and involve minors, sex crimes, domestic violence, or felonies.
 Disclosures will be used for reconsideration of authorized status.

 Exempt from this requirement are students hosting siblings or other family members during campus events, students hosting high school students as part of a pre-enrollment visit for prospective students, or activities that involve large numbers of one-time volunteers who interact with minors only in public spaces.